davebraze/david-braze/content/home/about.md

 +++

-I am a researcher and consultant in the areas of language, literacy, and cognition, and their application to education.
-I have wide expertise with behavioral and neurocognitive methods, including standardized cognitive and language assessments, neuroimaging, and eye-tracking.
+I am a researcher and consultant with more than 20 years of experience in the areas of language, literacy, and cognition, and their application to education.

 I bring extensive experience to the table, ranging over program evaluation & development, project management, grant writing, research